 Robust LLM-based AI

 Like many AI researchers, I've been intrigued by recent advances in large language models (LLMs), and generative AI more broadly.
-At the same time – and also in common with many researchers – I'm concerned about their reliability, robustness, and amenability to human control.
+At the same time – and also in common with many researchers – I'm concerned about their reliability, robustness, and ease of control.
 This cluster of projects looks into what we can do about that.

-I've also grown concerned about reproducibility of published results that use generative AI systems, especially those that use closed-weight, gated models like ChatGPT, so have been doing some work on that as well.
+Separately, I've grown concerned about reproducibility of published results that use generative AI systems, especially those that use closed-weight, gated models like ChatGPT, so have been doing some work on that too.

 Publications: